-INHF statewide land stewardship interns work hard to maintain and restore native Iowa landscapes for 12 weeks each summer.
+INHF central Iowa land stewardship interns work hard to maintain and restore native Iowa landscapes for 12 weeks each summer.
 Interns help manage more than 20 different sites throughout the state, camping each week in state/county parks and public natural areas.
 These interns conduct land management and restoration on prairies, wetlands, woodlands and savannas on natural areas owned or protected by INHF.
 Interns will also assist with equipment maintenance when necessary (training provided).

 Students selected for INHF's land stewardship program will work closely with private landowners, Iowa conservation organizations (both government and independent) and other conservation professionals.
 Participation in the annual Loess Hills Prairie Seminar and biannual Iowa Prairie Conference will expose interns to conservationists and organizations in a concentrated setting.
 The program will give interns the opportunity to learn vital skills and gain experience for a career in conservation or land management.